Nonviolent video game: Buddhist games

 As the first precept requires an actual living being to be killed to be considered as violated, Buddhists can still enjoy video games with violence because there is no real being that is dying or being hurt.
 The fuller extent of the first precept is to maintain a harmless attitude towards all.
 The main problem is the mind, which is the main focus of Buddhism.
 Violent video games tend to create ill-will and tension, thus it is not conducive for meditation practice.
 Other than that, the action of the mind also creates kamma (action) which will bear its fruit when the conditions are right.

 Although primarily browser games, a number of stand-alone video games eschewing violence, such as the 2007 Thai game Ethics Game have been created that promote the Five Precepts and Buddhism generally.
 The Buddhist concept of dharma has been emphasized in a number of Buddhist games as a reaction to perceptions of the adharmic state of modern games.
 The concept of zen has also influenced a number of nonviolent video games such as Zen of Sudoku, and The Game Factory's Zenses series.

 Jewish games

 While the earliest games to feature a Jewish main character (the Wolfenstein series' William "B.J."
-Blazkowicz) are characterized by militant anti-Nazism, a number of non-violent Jewish games (such as the Avner series by Torah Educational Software (TES)) primarily aimed at younger audiences has emerged with the intention of promoting Jewish religious concepts related to the Torah.
+Blazkowicz) are characterized by militant anti-Nazism, a number of non-violent Jewish games (such as the Avner series by Torah Educational Software) primarily aimed at younger audiences has emerged with the intention of promoting Jewish religious concepts related to the Torah.
 One notable non-violent game that explores Jewish themes is The Shivah, a puzzle-adventure game featuring a non-violent battle between Rabbis that takes the form of an insult swordfight.